ArturTan/Projekt2/README.md

 ```

 ## Using the script:
 The script converts log file to the database containing visited urls and number of its occurrences, ordered lexicographically.
-Log file may be put from the shell command line.
+Log file may be introduced as the argument from the shell command line.

 ```
 $ python page_report.py log.file > report.csv